masumsoft/express-cassandra/README.md

 ### Update

+Use the update function if your requirements are not satisfied with the `save()` function or you directly want to update records without reading them from the db.
 The update function takes the following forms, (options are optional):

 ```js